Overview

 Day 8: Journey to Lima

-You will have one last chance for souvenir shopping in Cusco.
-There will be optional time to visit the Weaving Center Museum on El Sol Avenue.
-We will transfer you to the airport for your flight to Lima.
+This morning offers one last opportunity for souvenir shopping in Cusco or a visit to the Weaving Center Museum on El Sol Avenue.
+In the afternoon, we’ll transfer you to the airport for your flight to Lima.

 Inclusions